-As lockdown due to the Coronavirus (COVID-19) crisis begins to ease, Spain's cruise ship ban is being extended, just like it was extended in Australia (through September 16).
+As lockdown due to the pandemic begins to ease, Spain's cruise ship ban is being extended, just like it was extended in Australia (through September 16).

 On March 27, the rules were first put in place which prohibited any cruise vessel with passenger capacity 100+ from operating voyages in Australia.
 New Zealand's current cruise ship ban expires on June 30, but could also be extended.